bsmg/beat-saber-community-wiki/faq.md

 This error means that the Mod Manager could not connect to https://modsaber.ml
 * Check your internet connection
-* Check if the website is reachable for you
+* Check if the website is reachable for you (click the link above)
-* Check that your firewall isn't blocking the Mod Manager from access the internet
+* Check that your firewall isn't blocking the Mod Manager from accessing the internet

 ![Mod Manager Error](/uploads/faq/mod-manager-error.png "Mod Manager Error")